droglenc/NCMTH107/modules/UEDAQuant1_RevEx_Numerical.md

 ## Number of States Visited
 <img src="zimgs/travel.jpg" alt="Brule River" class="img-right">

-A student asked six of her friends how many states that have visited in their lifetime.
+A student asked six of her friends how many states they had visited in their lifetime.
 Their answers 8, 3, 17, 15, 4, and 19.
 Compute the median, mean, standard deviation, and range of these data "by hand."

 [See answer here](zRevExAns/UEDAQuant1_NTravel){:target="_blank"}